 George Gmelch is Professor of Anthropology at the University of San Francisco.
 He did his undergraduate work at Stanford and his Ph.D. at the University of California, Santa Barbara.
-He is a cultural anthropologist who studies tourism, sport cultures, and migration.
-As an anthropologist he has also worked among Irish Travellers, English Gypsies, return migrants in Ireland and Newfoundland, commercial fishermen, Alaska natives, and Caribbean villagers and tourism workers.
-He has published 11 books and has also written widely for general audiences, including the New York Times, the Washington Post, Psychology Today, Society, and Natural History.
+He is a cultural anthropologist who studies sport cultures, migration, culture change and tourism.
+As an anthropologist he has also worked among Irish Travellers, English Gypsies, return migrants in Barbados, Ireland and Newfoundland, commercial fishermen, Alaska natives, and Caribbean villagers and tourism workers.
+He has published 15 books and has also written widely for general audiences, including the New York Times, the Washington Post, Psychology Today, Society, and Natural History.

-As a co-investigator with On the Move, George will be conducting field work in Newfoundland.
+As a co-investigator with On the Move, George conducted his field work in Newfoundland.